YUA1024/YUA1024/README.md

 Details of Our Project/项目基本信息
 -------

 The project is a final work for Applied Computer Vision courses.
 We try to detect some objetcs and show them in some visible ways.
 We've already deployed this project in Streamlit Apps.
-If you are interested in our project.

 How to run this project
 -------